javzet/ToDo-app/README.md

 $ yarn install
 ```

 You can use npm too!
-Make sure that you have installed [ESLint](https://eslint.org/) installed or another liner to keep the code style, I this case, we use [Javascript Standard Style](https://standardjs.com/)works with typescript too.
+Make sure that you have installed [ESLint](https://eslint.org/) installed or another liner to keep the code style, I this case, we use [Javascript Standard Style](https://standardjs.com/) works with typescript too.
 Also I added some
 custom code styles, you can view them at https://github.com/javzet/ToDo-app/blob/main/.eslintrc.js

 Negtune